-- Embrace Violence: integralists can accept the fact of reasonable pluralism, but simply fight against it.
+- Embrace Coercion: integralists can accept the fact of reasonable pluralism, but simply fight against it.
 Massive coercion is both feasible and justified.

 - Identify Theological Sources of Stability: Thomas Pink has argued that integralist regimes will not only appeal to massive coercion, they will help fallen people to see the moral truth.
 A society that is built around grace-conferring institutions will more ably identify the natural law, and perhaps the natural law is intrinsically compelling once it is grasped by a relatively uncorrupted intellect.
 So perhaps once integralism is established, grace will help to stabilize it without massive coercion.

 - Deny Reasonable Pluralism: maybe reasonable pluralism isn’t the natural result of the free exercise of practical reason.
 Perhaps, instead, reasonable pluralism is the product of liberal regimes, which decline to give people any guidance in deciding on how to live, save to suppress certain traditional religious approaches.
 After all, one might argue, liberal societies contain social forces that seem to exacerbate disagreement.
 An integralist regime will tend to contain it (perhaps because of factors 1 and 2).

 Integralists will likely combine these three replies into a single strategy for answering the challenge of reasonable pluralism.
 But I’m skeptical of each reply.
 Here’s why.